parth-p29/parth-p29/README.md

 💻 Currently seeking SWE internships for winter 2023

-⚡️ Previously interned at Ceridian as a SWE and at Reebee as a Backend Engineer
+⚡️ Previously interned as a SWE at Ceridian, Reebee

 📫 Reach me at:
 - LinkedIn: https://www.linkedin.com/in/parth-29/